mbmorrissey/cadalogger/README.md

 # cadalogger
 arduino-inspired boards to support data logging in ecology and environmental science

+cadal = sleep in Scotts Gaelic: ability to sleep very efficiently is a key feature

+logger: data logging

 ## Preamble

 This project aims to generate easy-to-use open-source hardware and software for data logging for ecology and environmental science field studies.
 The goal is to produce hardware and software for arduino-like (and arduino-compatible) boards that bring together key elements needed for most data loggers, in arrangemets that support low-power field deployments.